sahleone/quantDashBoard/quantDashBoard/client/SETUP.md

 ## Troubleshooting

-- If you see "Polygon API key is not configured" error, make sure your `.env` file exists and contains the correct API key
+- If you see "Alpha Vantage API key is not configured" error, make sure your `.env` file exists and contains the correct API key
 - The `.env` file should be in the project root (same level as `package.json`)
 - Restart your development server after adding the `.env` file
 - Make sure the `.env` file is not committed to git (it should be in `.gitignore`)

 ## Features

-- **Stock Info**: Search and view stock information using Polygon.io API
+- **Stock Info**: Search and view stock information using Alpha Vantage
 - **Dashboard**: View charts and portfolio data
 - **Settings**: Manage your profile and preferences
 - **Brokerage Connection**: Connect your trading account (requires SnapTrade API keys)